RY997/Thesis/thesis.typ

 This section presents the user interface for the integration of Iris into the Code Editor.

 To enhance accessibility, the Iris button is now prominently positioned in the top right corner of the Code Editor.
 By clicking this button, users can open the chat window located in the bottom right corner.
 Figures @editor-day and @editor-night illustrate the Iris button and open chat window in both light and dark themes of the Code Editor Page¹³.
 An introductory message has been thoughtfully incorporated into the chat window, serving as an invitation for users to initiate a conversation with Iris.

-Subsequently, we engaged Iris to replace the BubbleSort sorting algorithm in a sample exercise with the InsertionSort sorting algorithm.
-Iris, in turn, proposed a comprehensive plan, encompassing a summary presented in plain text and adaptation plans for four key components.
-Figures @chat and @exercise-plan showcase the initial appearance of the exercise plan in the chat window.
-Users can expand and review details for each component adaptation plan, as demonstrated in @exercise-plan.

-@plan-execution captures the exercise plan in progress, while @plan-complete portrays the UI when the exercise plan is successfully completed.
-Completed component plans are highlighted in green, the currently executing plan is indicated in yellow, and pending plans retain their original color.
-The bottom button in the exercise plan message dynamically changes between “Execute,” “Pause,” “Resume,” and “Complete” based on the ongoing execution process.

-In the event of an error during the execution of the fourth step, as depicted in @plan-error, the corresponding step is displayed in red, accompanied by an error message.
-The "Execute" button has been replaced with a "Retry" button, facilitating the re-attempt of plan execution from the beginning of the failed step.
-This iterative and visually intuitive interface enhances user engagement and provides clear feedback throughout the exercise adaptation process.
 #figure(
   image("figures/code-editor-day.png", width: 80%),
   caption: [